asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-01.md

 ### What are the tasks for tomorrow?

-* I will review the lecture slides and take notes.
-* I will start working on the first assignment.
+* I will continue to work on the UML diagrams, and try to find a way to make PlantUML work for me.

 </details>